 Actions to achieve our Principal Purpose

-- Developing and promoting a Garden Product Guide – Safe for You ‘n’ Nature to rate gardening products for their impacts on the natural environment and human safety.
+- Developing and promoting a Garden Product Guide – Safe for You ‘n’ Nature which rates gardening products for their impacts on the natural environment and human safety

-- Training programs and associated certification for gardening retailers so that they could ensure that the products they sold had minimal impacts on the natural environment.
+- Training programs for gardening retailers so that they can ensure that the products they sold had minimal impacts on the natural environment.
 This includes ceasing to sell invasive plants which are environmental weeds.

-- Training and certification for landscapers and other gardening professionals in knowledge and skills to minimize the impacts of their activities on the natural environment.
+- Training for landscapers and other gardening professionals in knowledge and skills so they can minimize the impacts of their activities on the natural environment.

 - Production of booklets in partnership with local government on sustainable gardening practice.

-- Facilitation of establishment of neighbourhood gardening groups which use and promote sustainable gardening practice
+- Facilitated the establishment of neighbourhood gardening groups which use and promote sustainable gardening practice